Posting job offers internally gives the company employees chance to develop their career opportunities, grow their skills, and experience.

 The section with the list of all job offers is a content-search web part.
 If you are a Contributor 👩🌾, you can see how to configure this web part on the page Content search and see all the various actions and displays that come along with it.

 On the Job offers page, Contributors

 can create a new "Job offer", via the button "new job offer".
 If you are a Standard user,

 this button will not be visible to you.

 This button is a Powell button web-part, that simplifies the user contribution on the Intranet.
 When you need to create new content, there is no need to go to the SharePoint back-office thanks to the button web part.

 If you are a Contributor 👩🌾, go to the page "Create a new job offer" that will walk you through how to post a new "job offer" on the Intranet.

 Click a job offer to open a separate page with more detailed information on each job.

 For example, if we click on the Budget Analyst, it will show more detailed requirements for this specific job as you can see in the image below.

-The section you see in the middle is organised through a Graph web-part.
+The section you see in the middle is organized through a Graph web part.
 Here you can apply for the offer by clicking the button "Apply for this offer".